reiderb/CPSC544-Project/README.md

 ## Adding dependencies

 If you find a dependency on the maven central repository that you want to add, go to its page, scroll to the snippets section, change the selection from "Apache Maven" to "ivy", and copy-paste that snippet into the `ivy.xml` file between the `dependencies` tags

+##Running

+Since the system uses so much memory, it may be necessary to allocate more memory on the heap.

+Navigate into the "build" directory after compiling and run the program with the -Xmx76t flag like so:

+	java -Xmx76t Main